The-Ryan-Mobley/boogle/README.md

  4. [Login](https://github.com/The-Ryan-Mobley/boogle/new/master/README.md#Intro)

 ## Intro
-  boogle is a wepsite where you can search for books and save them in a collection to keep track of later.
+  boogle is a website where you can search for books and save them in a collection to keep track of later.
 Boogle is very useful for keeping track of multiple books for things like research work.
 This is a full-stack MERN (mongodb, express, react, node) app that uses the google books api to allow users to curate a collection of books in a mongo database.